quantaosun/Ambertools-OpenMM-MD/README.md

 # WARNING

-H++ webserver trouble shooting, If you consistanlty meet problem about missing residues that can not be fixed by PDBfixer, you are suggested to use predicted structures instead of PDB bank version.
+H++ webserver trouble shooting, If you consistanlty meet problem about missing residues that can not be fixed by PDBfixer, you are suggested to use predicted structures from AlphaFold2 https://alphafold.ebi.ac.uk/ instead of PDB bank version.
 ![image](https://user-images.githubusercontent.com/75652473/171746366-5f17177f-b69f-42f4-815c-64b06bd2b074.png)

 ---------------------------------------------